iwh-halle/fdap-2024-julian-456/appartment_analysis/README.md

 ### Results and Discussion

-The results are presented in the Results folder.
+The results are also presented in the "data_analysis" folder.
 First, the literature research is summarized before the own results are presented.
 The results are then placed in the economic context and an outlook for future projects is presented.

 ### Data Repository

 All data generated from our scripts are stored in the Data folder, ensuring easy access for further analysis or replication.

 ## Getting Started
 Interested in conducting your own analysis?
 Feel free to clone this repository.
-Begin by installing the necessary dependencies
+Begin by installing the necessary dependencies.
+These are listed in a requirements.txt

-### Installing Dependencies
+Installing Dependencies:

-### Setting up API Keys
+`pip install -r requirements.txt`

+APIs are also used for some scripts.
+This concerns the ScraperApi for scraping and the GoogleMapsApi for data preparation.
+To have access to these as well, you must create a separate account for each.
+You can then create an ini.loc file with the following content:

 ```
 [scraperapi]
 key = 1234